marrlab/HematopoiesisModelComparison/README.md

 ### In silico model selection

-@TODO: in which folder?
+@note: in which folder?

  1) specify opt.realdata = false; and set noise related settings in <strong>getAppSettings_hierarchy.m</strong> and run <strong>RUN_H_hierarchy()</strong>.

- 2) for Results visualization run Hematopoiesis_Graphics_Results_hierarchyComparisonRun_in_silico.ipynb @TODO: which file?
+ 2) for Results visualization run Hematopoiesis_Graphics_Results_hierarchyComparisonRun_in_silico.ipynb @note: which file?
 I could not find the file

 ### Real data model selection